clashautoloot/Clash-AutoLoot/README.md

 ### Before you run it

-- **Make sure to fullscreen your game and it should be running on your primary monitor if you have multiple**
+- **Make sure to fullscreen your game and it should be running on your primary monitor if you have multiple.**
 - If the game window isn’t open yet, the app can still start—just open Clash and **make sure you're in the home village** before you press **Start** on the bot.
 - **Make sure you have an army of all valkyries, earthquakes, and log launcher at the top of your saved recipe armies.**
 <img width="1142" height="275" alt="image" src="https://github.com/user-attachments/assets/f37362f6-8e2b-4b8c-9185-0f3f5d0cfc0f" />